As a big fan of Gone with the Wind novel and movie, I find it interesting to reflect on the characters in this story.

 Why do I say that Melanie is wise?
 For starters, she never idealized Scarlett.
 At first, she saw a child in her friend.
 If you remember, in the first half of the novel, she calls her all the time only as “my little girl.”

 There was also a bright moment when Scarlett shot the Yankee.
 And it was here that Melanie demonstrated that she was not so simple, naive, and helpless.
 She did not fall into hysterics, did not condemn her friend, but ultimately calmly took the situation into her own hands and helped Scarlett hide the crime.
-Not quite typical, for a proper naive lady, an act.
+It is not quite typical, for a proper naive lady, an act.

-And when Melanie recovered, she helped Scarlett in Tara as best she could with her abilities because she saw very well that Scarlett was “beating” alone.
-Melanie, after all, and for marriage with Frank Scarlett, not condemned.
+When Melanie recovered, she helped Scarlett in Tara as best she could with her abilities because she saw very well that Scarlett was “beating” alone.
+After all, Melanie did not condemn Scarlett for marriage to Frank Scarlett.

 Also, Miss Melly didn’t want to leave when Ashley was supposedly offered the job.
-Yes, because she knew her husband and perfectly understood that on his own, he was incapable of anything without the support of Scarlett and Melanie herself.
+Yes, because she knew her husband and perfectly understood that he was incapable of anything without the support of Scarlett and Melanie herself.

 But one trait fascinates me the most in Melanie!